 10) Any requests for more than 30 days of leave during a calendar year must be communicated to the Tournament Director.
 If such a request is not granted, a player may either withdraw from all his games or accept being charged with elapsed time.
 If he withdraws from all his games at once, the situation will be declared a mass withdrawal and his games will not be rated except by adjudication under Rule 14.

-11) For all sections begun after March 5, 2019, the time limit is 10 moves in 40 days time limit, the time limit is exceeded when more than 40 days reflection time is used for 10 or less moves, 80 days for 20 or less moves, etc. Notifications for exceeding the time limit are emailed automatically by the web server to the Tournament Director.
+11) For all sections begun after March 5, 2019, the time limit is 10 moves in 30 days.
+The time limit is exceeded when more than 30 days reflection time is used for 10 or less moves, 60 days for 20 or less moves, etc. Notifications for exceeding the time limit are emailed automatically by the web server to the Tournament Director.
 Upon receipt of this overstep notification; the Tournament Director will investigate to determine if the overstepping player has gone silent in all his games.
 Time oversteps for non-silent players will be considered a violation of the time rules and a rated win will be automatically awarded to the player who has not exceeded the time limit.
 Tournament crosstables are updated automatically with each result.

 12) If a player goes silent in all his games, the player's remaining games will be declared a silent withdrawal by the Tournament Director.
 A mass withdrawal occurs when a player withdraws from all play and notifies the Tournament Director of his intentions.
 All uncompleted games from either a silent withdrawal or mass withdrawal are recorded as unrated forfeit losses for the withdrawing player.
 The player's opponents who have favorable positions may submit their game(s) for adjudication and rating consideration.